The highest last-wicket partnership ever to win a Test

 Birth of that punishing allrounder Tom Moody, who went on to coach Sri Lanka, Western Australia and the IPL team Kings XI Punjab.
 It is a sign of Australia's omnipotence throughout the 1990s that Moody played only eight Tests.
 He was quickly typecast as a one-day man, and was a regular in the side that won the 1999 World Cup in England.
 Moody was also an outstanding performer at county level, and helped Worcestershire to the NatWest Trophy in 1994 with match-winning performances in the semi-final (180 not out v Surrey) and final (88 not out and 12-4-17-1 v his old county Warwickshire).
 Moody also broke a world record in Scotland in 1989 when he threw a haggis over 230 feet.

 The cruellest twist of fate awaited Alan Wells, who was born today, when he finally made his overdue Test debut in the sixth Test against West Indies in 1995.
 On an absolute belter at The Oval - 1369 runs were scored in the match for the loss of 22 wickets - Wells fended his first ball from Curtly Ambrose off his hip and straight to short leg.
-He had a chance to make 3 not out in the second innings, but as happened to so many Oval debutants in the 1990s, he did not play again.
+He made 3 not out in the second innings, but as happened to so many Oval debutants in the 1990s, he did not play again.

 If Wells got a rough deal, then what of Plum Lewis, the brilliant South African batsman who was born today?
 After a blistering 151 for Western Province against England in the opening match of the 1913-14 tour, Lewis was picked for the first Test in Durban.
 But in what proved to be his only Test he bagged a pair - c Woolley b Barnes in each innings - and was then severely wounded in the leg during the First World War.
 After that he was only able to play club cricket, and that required the aid of a runner.